-Rosy is a user-friendly platform that helps estate sale companies attract, retain, and grow their buyer base while optimizing operations and increasing revenue.
+Rosy is a vertical SaaS platform that helps estate sale companies attract, retain, and grow their buyer base while optimizing operations and increasing revenue.
 We set out to modernize the estate industry for the digital economy.

 Role